 We noted at the interview that the Trial period of less than 12 months as outlined in the programme was limiting.
 We understood CSE (managing agents for WPD) agreed with this position but that WPD were only prepared to maintain their installation in the substations for this length of time.
 Outputs may be available for a longer period but increasingly erratic if the hardware is not supported by WPD.

 Implementation of the OpenLV Project

 Monitoring equipment has been installed in the 4 village substations, Withymead, Hay Street, West Littleton Road, St Martins Lane.
 Software has been developed to give EWG access to live data as 30 minute records on Electricity usage for each cable route (feeder) out of the substations (13 in total).
 Other software is being prepared to allow EWG to download, at monthly intervals, more detailed 1 minute records of usage from the substations.
-Live data from the substations is now accessible at https://openlv-lse.uk/marshfield/graphs .
+Live data from the substations is now accessible at https://openlv-cse.uk/marshfield/graphs.
+A guide to aid understanding of the graphs can be found here.
 The monitoring equipment will be maintained until at least the end of 2019.